Preparing educators who are grounded in Franciscan values and possess the knowledge and skills to be reflective decision makers for the 21st century.

 The Viterbo University business education major prepares students to become business teachers at the middle and secondary levels.
 Through a combination of courses from the Dahl School of Business and the School of Education, a strong liberal arts foundation is provided, setting students up to enter the sought after field of business education.
 This foundation, paired with education courses taken through the School of Education, prepares students for a teaching career in public or private schools.

-Biology is the study of life and the study of how that life is relevant to our everyday existence.
-A degree in biology education prepares the student to lead a biology classroom at the middle and high school levels in a way that sets pupils up to enjoy their curriculum, and seek more scientific knowledge.
-This major is perfect for those who want to teach, and have a passion for biology or other sciences.
+A degree in science education prepares the student to lead a science classroom at the middle and high school levels in a way that sets pupils up to enjoy their curriculum, and seek more scientific knowledge.
+This major is perfect for those who want to teach, and have a passion for the sciences.

 English education offers Viterbo students the ability to pair the knowledge and understanding of an English major with the knowledge and skills to be an effective English teacher in middle school and high school settings.
 Preparation as an English teacher allows students to develop their own creative self expression, develop as writers, and increase their critical thinking through analysis of literature .
 This field is perfect for those who have always enjoyed English courses, and feel that teaching is their passion.
 A minimum of 11 credits in natural science and/or mathematics courses are required for the Bachelor of Science path.